webmil/WebmilTextLanguageDetectBundle/README.md

 ));
 ```

-Add the WebmilLanguageDetectBundle to your application kernel:
+Add the WebmilTextLanguageDetectBundle to your application kernel:

 ``` php
 // app/AppKernel.php